AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 ┗ camera_red_metadata.csv
 ```

+### CSV Files

+The fiber photometry rig outputs CSV files containing metadata and data.
+All metadata and data files must contain headers.
+The order of the headers will not be enforced.
+Documented below for each type of CSV, the file and header names are specified.

 #### Photometry CSV files

-Data files are named by the color of the channel.
+Data files are named by the color of the channel and contain the photometry readouts.

 * `green.csv`: data for green channel
 * `red.csv`: data for red channel
 * `iso.csv`: data for isosbestic channel

-These files contain photometry readouts.
 Each row describes the average signal of pixels within each ROI for a single video frame.
 The values are computed online during data acquisition.
-These are the string header values required for each csv.
-Each column is a timeseries defined below:
+The headers include:

-* `SoftwareTS` (software timestamp, in milliseconds, total time of the day)
+* `CPUTime` (software timestamp, in milliseconds, total time of the day)
 * `Fiber_0` Average signal values for Fiber_0's selected ROI.
 * `...`
 * `Fiber_N` Average signal values for Fiber_N's selected ROI.
 * `Background`: CMOS dark count floor signal
-* `HarpTS` (Harp timestamp, in XXXunit, from Harp device reference)
+* `ReferenceTime` Time of the trigger given by hardware (Harp)
+* `CameraFrameNumber` Frame counter given by the camera API or manually added by user (e.g. using OS counter for webcams)
+* `CameraFrameTime` rame acquisition time given by the camera API or manually added by the user (e.g. using OS scheduler for webcams)

 #### ROI Coordinate CSV files